Kingdom-Software-Solutions/wedding-warehouse/CONTRIBUTING.md

 # Contributing

+THIS IS A TEMPLATE AND I HAVE NOT ESTABLISHED ANY OF THIS YET LOL GO NUTS JUST TELL ME WHAT YOU'RE CHANGING AND WHY.
+MAKE A BRANCH AND PR IT IS REALLY ALL I ASK.

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.